EPFL-LCN/neuronaldynamics-exercises/doc/exercises/exponential-integrate-and-fire.rst

 * modify the code example given above: Call :func:`.simulate_exponential_IF_neuron` with v_spike=+10mV (instead of the default value -30mV).
 What do you expect to happen?
 How many spikes will be generated?

 * Compute the minimal amplitude I_rh of a constant input current such that the neuron will elicit a spike.
+If you are not sure what and how to compute I_rh, have a look at `Figure 5.1 <http://neuronaldynamics.epfl.ch/online/Ch5.S1.html>`_  and `the textbox "Rheobase threshold and interpretation of parameters" <http://neuronaldynamics.epfl.ch/online/Ch5.S2.html>`_ in the book.

 * Validate your result: Modify the code given above and inject a current of amplitude I_rh and 300 ms duration into the expIF neuron.